Warren brands male rivals losers as Sanders spat spills into debate

 The rift between Ms. Warren and Mr. Sanders was one of the major flashpoints as a slimmed-down field of six candidates tried to win over voters tuning in to the race ahead of Iowa’s caucuses early next month.

-SEE ALSO: Bernie Sanders splits with 2020 rivals, opposes USMCA
+SEE ALSO: Bernie Sanders fears ‘lying’ Trump could spark war with Iran

 The two candidates buried their feud for most of the debate, teaming up to bash former Vice President Joseph R. Biden, whom they accused of bungling the biggest foreign policy decision of the century by backing the war in Iraq in 2002.